Chris Taylor (Wisconsin politician): Wisconsin Legislature (2011–2020)

-Wisconsin circuit court
+Wisconsin courts (2020–present)

 On June 11, 2020, Wisconsin Governor Tony Evers announced he was appointing Taylor to the Wisconsin circuit court in Dane County.
 Taylor replaced Judge Jill Karofsky, who had been elected to the Wisconsin Supreme Court in the April 2020 General Election.
 Taylor was subsequently elected to a full term as judge in the April 2021 election.

+In 2023, she was elected to the Wisconsin Court of Appeals, running without opposition in the election to succeed outgoing judge Michael R. Fitzpatrick.
+Just a year after her election, Taylor was discussed as a potential candidate for Wisconsin Supreme Court in the 2025 election after incumbent justice Ann Walsh Bradley announced her retirement.
+Taylor ultimately did not choose to run in that election, instead endorsing eventual winner Susan M. Crawford.

+Shortly after the 2025 Supreme Court election, Taylor announced that she is a candidate in the 2026 Wisconsin Supreme Court election, challenging incumbent justice Rebecca Bradley.
+Shortly after announcing her campaign, Taylor received the endorsement of all four liberal justices on the Wisconsin Supreme Court.